 Next, the campaign is smartly designed to capture the participants’ interest in the brand.
 They are given options to subscribe to more alerts from the brand, get more help or stop receiving texts from the brand.
 This is one of the important SMS best practices that brands must follow.

 These are some of our favorite SMS marketing examples.
-We bet you’ve got some inspiration to spruce up your Shopify SMS marketing plan.
+We bet you’ve got some inspiration from our Shopify SMS marketing examples.
 Remember to follow the basic dos and don’ts when you run an SMS campaign.
 The idea is to create value through every SMS you send to your subscribers.

 To help you manage your Shopify SMS marketing campaigns, install a smart app like TxtCart.